hellgrenj/dist-node-mongo/readme.md

 * Spin up a mongodb shard cluster consisting of 1 mongos, 3 config servers, 2 replica set with 1 primary and two secondary in each.
 * Then enable sharding on 'mydb' and shard 'mycollection'.
 * Then it will start a small node.js demo system (2 node services and 1 HAProxy load balancing between them)

+(if you only want to spin up the sharded cluster and not the demo system run `node setup-shard-cluster`)

 ## play around